MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 See the overall goal [here](../../README.md).

-## The Problem - Data Loss / Corruption

 Let's take a look at an example problem with the most common Dart package for dealing with JSON serialization `json_serializable`.
 The same problem occurs with all popular packages like `freezed` and so on.
 Here is a very simple scenario.
 The JSON payload has three fields: `name`, `age` and `gender`, but the `User` class is missing the `gender` field.
 Watch what happens to the JSON when we convert to `User` and back to JSON text.

 user.dart